TimboKZ/blitz/README.md

-# blitz
+# Blitz

-Dead simple static website generator using Node and Pug.
+Blitz is a dead simple static site generator using Node, Pug and bits of YAML here and there.